nvidia-holoscan/holoscan-sdk/docs/examples/ping_custom_op.md

 `````

 :::{attention}
-For advance use cases, e.g., when writing C++ applications where you need interoperability between C++ native and GXF operators you will need to use the `holoscan::TensorMap` type instead.
+For advanced use cases, e.g., when writing C++ applications where you need interoperability between C++ native and GXF operators, you will need to use the `holoscan::TensorMap` type instead.
 See {ref}`interoperability-with-gxf-operators-cpp` for more details.
-If you are writing a Python application which needs a mixture of Python wrapped C++ operators and native Python operators, see {ref}`interoperability-with-wrapped-operators-python`
+If you are writing a Python application which needs a mixture of Python wrapped C++ operators and native Python operators, see {ref}`interoperability-with-wrapped-operators-python`.
 :::

 ## Running the Application